AviatrixSystems/terraform-provider-aviatrix/README.md

 Requirements
 ------------

--	Install [Terraform](https://www.terraform.io/downloads.html) 0.12.x (0.11.x or lower is incompatible)
+-	Install [Terraform](https://www.terraform.io/downloads.html) 0.12.x/0.13.x (0.11.x or lower is incompatible)
 -	Install [Go](https://golang.org/doc/install) 1.12+ (This will be used to build the provider plugin.)
 -	Create a directory, go, follow this [doc](https://github.com/golang/go/wiki/SettingGOPATH) to edit ~/.bash_profile to setup the GOPATH environment variable)

-Building The Provider
+Building The Provider (Terraform v0.12+)
 ---------------------

 Clone repository to: `$GOPATH/src/github.com/terraform-providers/terraform-provider-aviatrix`